lbarasti/agent/README.md

   h
 } # => Agent::Result::Submitted
 ```
-The block passed to `Agent#update` will run asynchornously, but any calls following
+The block passed to `Agent#update` will run asynchronously, but any calls following
-it are guaranteed to see the updated version of the wrapped object - provided that the update was successfull.
+it are guaranteed to see the updated version of the wrapped object - provided that the update was successful.

 ```crystal
 concurrent_hash.get { |h| h["b"] } # => 12